 The Official Trail of this district has 24 stops and it begins at the Independence Center.
 Most of the historical landmarks on this trail have been mentioned in this article.
-Some of the stops that have not been mentioned include The Presidents House, American Philosophical Society Museum, Second Bank of the United States, The African American Museum in Philadelphia, Washington Square and the Hill-Physick & Powel Houses.
+Some of the stops that have not been mentioned include The Presidents House, American Philosophical Society Museum, Second Bank of the United States, The African American Museum in Philadelphia, Washington Square, and the Hill-Physick & Powel Houses.

 #16.
 Market Street

 The currently known Market Street was once known as High Street or reading terminal market.
 This street is 6.5 miles long and was the original place for the city’s fish market (hence the change in name).
 At the hype of fish markets and other markets making their mark on this street, the name was changed to Market Street but there is an ordinance requesting for removal of markets.
-This street was known to be the hangout for people such as Ben Franklin, Thomas Jefferson, Robert Morris, George Washington and John Adams.
+This street was known to be the hangout for people such as Ben Franklin, Thomas Jefferson, Robert Morris, George Washington, and John Adams.

-Along this street are the Philly landmarks such as the famous Liberty Bell, Old City’s neighborhood, National Constitution Center, the James A. Bryne U.S. Courthouse, 9th Street Italian Market and the Fashion District Pennsylvania.
+Along this street are the Philly landmarks such as the famous Liberty Bell, Old City’s neighborhood, National Constitution Center, the James A. Bryne U.S. Courthouse, 9th Street Italian Market, and the Fashion District Pennsylvania.

 #17.
 Liberty Bell Center

 The famous Liberty Bell Center is situated at 526 Market Street.
 The admission is free and it is open daily from 9 am to 5 pm.
 The liberty bell was once known as the State House Bell and rang at the tower of Independence Hall until 1751.
 Aside from the inscription reading “Proclaim Liberty Throughout All the Land Unto All the Inhabitants thereof”, the second most intriguing part of the bell is the crack.
-The crack is a prominent part of bell but it is unclear how or when it first began to crack.
+The crack is a prominent part of the bell but it is unclear how or when it first began to crack.
 But you won’t want to miss it on your one day in Philadelphia.

 #18.
 Schuylkill River

 The Schuylkill River runs along the east side of Pennsylvania.
-On either side of the River is the fairmount park which consists of two park sections named East Park and West Park.
-The unique name of the river comes from the original Delaware inhabitants which means “to take refuge” in Dutch.
+On either side of the River is fairmount park which consists of two park sections named East Park and West Park.
+The unique name of the river comes from the original Delaware inhabitants which mean “to take refuge” in Dutch.

-People who visit this river often enjoy engaging in activities such as rowing, dragon boat and paddling.
+People who visit this river often enjoy engaging in activities such as rowing, dragon boat, and paddling.
 Visitors may also choose to hike the trails of Schuylkill, which are open every day from sunrise to sunset.

 #19.
 City Tavern

-Unfortunately, the City Tavern is permanently closed Nov 2, 2020.
+Unfortunately, the City Tavern is permanently closed on Nov 2, 2020.
 After 26 years, Chef Staib has decided to not renew his contract with Independence National Historical Park as operator of the City Tavern.
 But there are other classic dining establishments where you can get a taste of history!
 Ralph’s Italian Restaurant has been serving up Italian-American dishes since 1900.
-Meanwhile, McGilian’s Olde Ale House stands as the longest running tavern in the city!
+Meanwhile, McGilian’s Olde Ale House stands as the longest-running tavern in the city!

 #20.
 Valley Forge, Pennsylvania

 One last place I would like to mention is the Valley Forge National Historic Park.
-This is a good idea to visit if you happen to have some extra time for a one day itinerary.
+This is a good idea to visit if you happen to have some extra time for a one-day itinerary.
 I am not sure if you remember your American history, but in December of 1777, 12,000 soldiers and 400 women and children marched into Valley Forge to make it the fourth largest city in the colonies at the time!
 Their 6-month encampment was a major turning point in the American Revolutionary War under the leadership of General George Washington.

-The current world pandemic has stopped people from doing so many activities and taken a lot from people and their lives.
+The current world pandemic has stopped people from doing so many activities and taking a lot from people and their lives.
 If you think that it is a safe time to travel to Philadelphia, then go right ahead!
 Plenty of people have been on vacation, wear masks at airports, trains, and bus terminals.

 We practice good hygiene so we can have a great experience.
-If you can go on a road trip to Philly or even south philly and avoid traveling by public transportation, then you should head out to Philly as soon as possible!
-Just remember to always be safe during your travels, take plenty pictures, and enjoy the historical places in Philadelphia.
+If you can go on a road trip to Philly or even south Philly and avoid traveling by public transportation, then you should head out to Philly as soon as possible!
+Just remember to always be safe during your travels, take plenty of pictures, and enjoy the historical places in Philadelphia.